 - Sharing and learning in real time with peer and colleagues.

-- Completing pre-requisites for the community of practice, which include participating in our SPARC webinar and Race Matters Toolkit webinar series.
-(The cost of participating in the webinar series live will be deducted from your total cost of joining the community of practice.)
+- Completing pre-requisites for the community of practice, which include participating in our SPARC webinar and Race Matters Institute webinar series.
+The cost of participating in the webinar series live will be deducted from your total cost of joining the community of practice.
+Please note: This series will not be available for viewing after the live webinar date.
+If you are interested in or planning to join Foundations for Racial Equity, please register for this series.
+Learning materials will be available to registrants after each webinar, but webinar recordings will NOT be available.

 You may also be asked to write blog posts, speak in Funders Together programming, or conduct calls with other stakeholders in between meetings.
 Our hope is that you will be willing to share your insights with the field to help advance this work.